- American Physical Society Sites

 It is also important to look for additional avenues for federal research investment.
 The Trump administration is proposing an initiative to rebuild the nation's infrastructure.
-APS believes that science infrastructure should be included.
+APS believes that science infrastructure should be included, which would involve investments for scientific labs and facilities both at national labs and universities.
 APS Unit Leaders discussed this issue on Capitol Hill during the APS Congressional Visits Day on January 25 and found strong bipartisan interest.

 Insert your lawmaker's Twitter handle in the sample tweets below.
 The "." at the beginning makes it more public.
 Find your elected officials by clicking the button the the left.
 If you know who your officials are, view Congress on Twitter.

 .@[twitter_handle] I urge Congress to reject the President's proposed budget cuts for science #voice4physics